-  - Map the data.
-Consider the data architecture on the source and target systems, identify deviations and decide how you want to approach those differences.
+1. Map the data.
+Consider the data architecture on the source and target systems, identify deviations, and decide how you want to approach those differences.

-- Set up a target system.
-Think of what has to be done on a new system before transferring the content onto it.
+2. Set up a target system.
+Think of what has to be done on a new CMS before transferring the content into it.
 Do you have to change any configurations or field attributes, do you need custom content types?

-- Prepare supporting migration technology.
-Since the actual process of copying data and placing it into the new system is quite time-consuming and if we’re talking about large quantities of information, the human error is almost inevitable, it is highly recommended to automate this part of the project.
-Think of any migration software or custom scripts that can be used for the task.
+3. Prepare supporting migration technology.
+Since the actual process of copying data and placing it into the new system is quite time-consuming, and if we’re talking about large quantities of information, human error is almost inevitable.
+It is highly recommended to automate this part of the project.
+Think of any migration software or custom scripts that you can use for the task.
 Make sure they are ready and at your disposal when needed.

-- Test your migration as closely to the live environment as possible.
+4. Test your migration as close to the live environment as possible.
 Testing is a key element of every migration project.
 Select a large enough data sample and perform a trial migration to spot any possible errors or defects.

-- Create a rollback plan.
+6. Create a rollback plan.
 Do you have a plan B, or in other words, do you know what you have to do if the migration fails?
-Plan in advance how you are going to deal with the worst case scenario.
+Plan in advance how you are going to deal with the worst-case scenario.
 Don’t forget to backup all the necessary data and retain the complete copy of it even after the migration is complete.
 Note, you can archive the data using any simple data storage tools.

-- Transfer the content.
+7. Transfer the content.
 Finally, we have approached the stage of the actual data relocation.
-This can be done in a number of ways – using a custom script, manually copy pasting all the content, applying exporting and importing tools often built into the systems or using the automated migration service – whichever works best for you.
+This can be done in several ways – using a custom script, manually copy-pasting all the content, applying exporting and importing tools which are often built into the systems, or using the automated migration service – whichever works best for you.
 Once again, make sure that you have tested the method you choose.